killbill/killbill-adyen-plugin/README.md

 2. [Create](https://killbill.github.io/slate/?shell#account-create-an-account) a Kill Bill account and save the `accountId` for further use.

-3. Create a Kill Bill Payment (Specify a `PluginProperty` corresponding to `enableRecurring` if this is going to be a recurring payment.
+3. Create a Kill Bill Payment Method (Specify a `PluginProperty` corresponding to `enableRecurring` if this is going to be a recurring payment.
 The default value of this property is `false`):

 ```bash
 curl -v \